 Question II.7.1.
 Are there provisions to change the design parameters of the transfer in response to changing poverty, vulnerability and needs of the population?

 Question II.7.2.
-Is there a consideration/plan to enroll new beneficiaries/ change the benefit amounts or frequency in the case of shock?
+Are there contingency plans for the enrolment of new beneficiaries and/or changes to the benefit amounts or frequency in the case of shock?

 Question II.7.3.
-Does the shock response expansion have specific programs/design features to ensure inclusion of women?
+Does the shock response expansion have specific programs/design features to ensure inclusion of women, persons with disability, non-citizens, and other excluded groups?

 Question II.7.4.
 Are conditionalities/co-responsibilities/participation in the accompanying measures waived during the emergencies?
 Are there clearly specified procedures to resume application of conditionalities?